Memorandum of Agreement

 The MOA:

-• Confirms that KRRC will remain the dam removal entity for the project.
+• Confirmed that KRRC will remain the dam removal entity for the project.

-• Seeks to remove PacifiCorp from the license and add the States of California and Oregon as co-licensees prior to the beginning of demolition.
+• Sought to remove PacifiCorp from the license and add the States of California and Oregon as co-licensees prior to the beginning of demolition.

-• Resumes all planning and permitting processes immediately for dam removal.
+• Sought to resume all planning and permitting processes immediately for dam removal.

-• Nearly doubles contingency fund held by KRRC and contractors to further address FERC’s concern for additional protection against potential cost overruns.
+• Nearly doubled contingency fund held by KRRC and contractors to further address FERC’s concern for additional protection against potential cost overruns.

-• Calls for the immediate filing of the “Amended License Surrender Application” with FERC.
+• Called for the immediate filing of the “Amended License Surrender Application” with FERC.
 (The Surrender Application is KRRC’s detailed plan to remove the dams and implement related restoration activities.)

-• Fully commits all parties to support removing the Klamath dams, thus returning the Klamath River to a free-flowing condition and allowing salmon and steelhead to regain access to more than 400 miles of historical habitat.
+• Fully committed all parties to support removing the Klamath dams, thus returning the Klamath River to a free-flowing condition and allowing salmon and steelhead to regain access to more than 400 stream miles of historical habitat.

-With the MOA now in place, the parties will submit an Amended License Surrender Application to FERC.
-The KRRC project will be the largest dam removal and river restoration project in US History.
+With the MOA in place, the parties submitted an Amended License Surrender Application to FERC.
+The KRRC project is the largest dam removal and river restoration project in US History.

 FAQs

 No. The MOA is an agreement between the States, tribes, dam owner, and KRRC as the dam removal entity.
-FERC’s approval is not required for the MOA to take effect.
+FERC’s approval was not required for the MOA to take effect.

 What approvals are still required by FERC?